 Compliance – including the fight against corruption and bribery as well as antitrust violations

-With a group-wide compliance management system (CMS), METRO bundles measures to ensure compliance with laws and a self-imposed code of conduct, including key risks such as combating corruption and bribery as well as antitrust violations.
-The aim of the CMS is to systematically and permanently prevent, otherwise detect and sanction violations within the company and to take measures to achieve future compliance.
+METRO employs a group-wide compliance management system (CMS) to ensure compliance with laws and a self-imposed code of conduct, including key risks such as combating corruption and bribery as well as antitrust violations.
+The aim of the CMS is to systematically and permanently prevent, detect and sanction violations within the company and to take measures to achieve future compliance.

 The METRO Business Principles are at the heart of our compliance initiatives and are firmly anchored throughout the group particularly by ongoing training measures.
 The CMS is based on the METRO Business Principles.
 Business Principle no. 2, for example, explicitly prohibits corruption and bribery in dealing with business partners and authorities.
 Business Principle no. 5 clarifies that the rules of fair competition must be respected.
 When setting up the CMS, METRO was guided by the basic elements of such a system described in the IDW PS 980 auditing standard (Principles for the Proper Performance of Reasonable Assurance Engagements Relating to Compliance Management Systems).
 It operationalises the 7 CMS elements on a risk basis applying a wealth of organisational, structural, procedural and individual measures for all major group companies.

-The Management Board of METRO AG and the management of the relevant METRO group companies demonstrate proper conduct.
+The Management Board of METRO AG and the management of the METRO group companies demonstrate proper conduct.
 In addition to informal role model behaviour, frequent ‘tone from the top’ messages are standard in the organisations.
-New members of management committees and other executives undergo compliance onboarding at the beginning of their activity.
+New members of management committees and other executives undergo compliance onboarding at the beginning of their job.
 Indications of compliance incidents are investigated in a clearly defined and objective process.
-It involves all relevant functions including compliance, legal, audit and HR.
+It involves all essential functions including compliance, legal, auditing and HR.

 The defined goal of the CMS is additionally implemented in the organisation via human resources management tools.
 As part of the regular performance reviews, compliance aspects from the METRO Guiding Principles are included in the evaluation.